Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/impl.md

 A Hangry cat doesn't become Mischievous because it slept.
 What should happen if we try to call `sleep` on a Hangry cat?
 Should it do nothing?
 Should it throw an error?
 Does it even make sense for this to be an option?

-Furthermore, if we look back at the specification, a Hangry cat may choose violence, but Eepy cat and Mischievous cats won't.
+Furthermore, if we look back at the specification, a Hangry cat may choose violence, but Eepy cats and Mischievous cats won't.

 Instead, we could use a pattern called a State Machine.
 In a State Machine we transition fully between different states,